DeKUT-DSAIL/arm-dev-summit/bioacoustics/raspi-ssh-env-setup.md

   <img width="auto" height="auto" src="/assets/img/putty-login.PNG">
 </p>

-Press enter and enter the password of the Raspberry and press enter once more.
+Press enter and key in the password of the Raspberry and press enter once more.
 You should see the following window:

 <p align="center">
   <img width="auto" height="auto" src="/assets/img/putty-logged-in.PNG">